moondev/kubectl-replace/README.md

 # kubectl-replace

-Simply base64 encode the manifest and pass to the image along with the env vars
+Simply base64 encode the manifest and pass to the image along with the env vars.
+Output can then be piped to kubectl.

 ```
 MANIFEST=`base64 deployment.yaml`